Development

 Note

-uses GNU Make syntax,
+The Makefile uses GNU Make syntax,

-hence on FreeBSD one should use gmake
+hence on FreeBSD one should use gmake.

-Although, you might need to do a sudo pkg install gmake
+Although, you might need to do a sudo pkg install gmake first to get it installed.

-command is MacOS specific;
+The open command is MacOS specific;

 on FreeBSD and Linux this should be xdg-open